 Students are more than welcome to see the counselor at any time during a study period or the 1st period of the day.
-Guidance appointments can be made by accurate cumulative records, administering standardized tests, conferences with parents and teachers, group counseling sessions, counseling failing students, continually updating career information, and actively.
+Guidance appointments can be made by

 - 1. Requesting an appointment from the guidance secretary - 2.
 Teacher request - 3.
 Principal's recommendation - 4.
 Parental or community agency referrals - 5.
 Psychologist, nurse or home and school visitor's request - 6.
 Student Assistance Program (SAP) referral